ncatlab/nlab-content/pages/5/7/6/6/6675/content.md

 **Topological invariance.**

-To overcome this last issue, look for such quantum systems which in addition have
+To overcome this last issue, look for such quantum systems which *in addition* have:

 1. **parameter topology**

-   the parameter space has "holes", in that
+   The parameter space has "holes", in that

-   some closed parameter paths cannot continuously be deformed to constant paths
+   some closed parameter paths cannot continuously be deformed to constant paths.

    > (Meaning: The [[fundamental group]] of parameter space is non-[[trivial group|trivial]].)

 1. **local parameter independence**

-   all parameter paths with the same endpoints
+   All parameter paths with the same endpoints

    that are continuous deformations of each other

-   yield the same transformation on ground states
+   yield the same transformation on ground states.

    > (Meaning: The [[Berry connection]] is [[flat connection|flat]].)

-[[quantum material|Quantum materials]] with all these properties are called [[topological order|topologically ordered]];
+[[quantum material|Quantum materials]] with all these properties are **[[topological order|topologically ordered]]**;

 the resulting adiabatic quantum processes are **[[topological quantum computation|topological quantum gates]]**.

 \linebreak

-In principle these are:
+In principle, such topological quantum gates are:

 1. protected against external [[noise]] quanta of [[energy]] $\lt \epsilon$, *and*